 The following represent questions we have been asked by members, partners and the general public, along with our formal response to such.
-The intention is to clarify our position on important issues such as nonnative fish, stocking, chemical reclamation, tackle, harvest, etc.
+The intention is to clarify what we mean by certain terms and our position on important issues such as nonnative fish, stocking, chemical reclamation, tackle, harvest, etc.

 Q: Is Native fish coalition a conservation or fishing organization, or both?

 A: While most of our Board and Advisory Council members are avid fly fishers, and some make all or part of their living in the recreational fishing industry, Native Fish Coalition is a conservation organization, not a fishing organization.
 We believe that native fish have intrinsic value and are an integral component of a healthy environment.
 As anglers, we also believe that wild native fish represent fishing in its purest and finest form, and if you take care of these fish, the fishing will take care of itself.

 Q: is the native fish coalition a salmonid conservation organization?

 A: While much of our focus is on trout, charr and salmon, as they are often the species in most need of help, Native Fish Coalition is not a salmonid-specific organization.
 Being such would ignore the big picture, and the fact that all native fish are dependent on one another to at least some degree.
 Some species provide food for other species, others provide a buffer for juvenile anadromous salmonids returning to sea, and some help lessen predation on freshwater salmonids via their sheer abundance.

 Q: What is native fish coalition's position regarding wild, or self-sustaining, fish such as browns, rainbows, brook trout, landlocked salmon, bass or pike where they are not native?